mapbox/logbt/readme.md

 sudo logbt --setup
 ```

-This is required on Linux and optional on OS X (if the systems default `kern.corefile` setting is intact).

 This command sets and validates the system core pattern to ensure it is set in a way logbt can understand and track.

+This is required on Linux and optional on OS X if the systems default `kern.corefile` setting is intact.
+This means that `$(sysctl -n kern.corefile) == '/cores/core.%P'`.

 Other options: